-Because simulation simulates clinical situations, all students are expected to come in their clinical uniform, with all of the accessories that they may need for the clinical area included but not limited to name badge, stethoscope, pencil, watch, scissors, penlight and drug reference book.
+Because simulation simulates clinical situations, all students are expected to come in their clinical uniform, with all of the accessories that they may need for the clinical area including, but not limited to, name badge, stethoscope, pencil, watch, scissors, penlight and drug reference book.
 Hair must be off of collar.
 Tattoos must be covered.
-Failure to comply will result in the student sent home for the day with no make up for simulation.
-Other assignments at the discretion of the faculty.
+Failure to comply with the uniform policy may result in the student being sent home for the day with no possibility for make-up of the simulation.
+Other assignments may be made at the discretion of the faculty.